-Year 2
+YEAR 2

-The second year will require students who successfully complete year one to undertake two major evaluation projects under supervision.
-CMOD, in conjunction with Departments and the IPA, will identify suitable topics for the projects to be undertaken by participants.
-The selection of topics for evaluation will have regard to the practical needs of Departments in terms of meeting their existing evaluation requirements, for example, in relation to evaluations to be carried out under the Expenditure Review Initiative, etc. Suitable, ongoing, formal assessment of participants by the course tutors will also form an integral part of the second year of the training programme.
+The participants will devote the second year of the Masters degree to the completion of a major evaluation/analysis project with the assistance and guidance of a designated tutor.
+Departments in conjunction with the IPA and CSTDC will identify suitable topics for the projects to be undertaken by participants.
+The selection of topics for evaluation will have regard to the practical needs of Departments in terms of meeting their existing evaluation requirements, for example, in relation to evaluations to be carried out under the Value for Money and Policy Review initiative, etc. Suitable, ongoing, formal assessment of participants by the course tutors will also form an integral part of the second year of the training programme.